-Topics: Mobile, Social Media, HCM, Human Capital Analytics, Human Capital Management, Core HR, Employee engagement, Platform as a service, TM, Wellness, Analytics, Business Collaboration, Cloud Computing, Collaboration, Mobility, Oracle, HRMS, Talent Management, Social, PaaS
+Topics: Mobile, Social Media, HCM, Human Capital Analytics, Human Capital Management, Core HR, Employee Engagement, Platform as a service, TM, Wellness, Analytics, Business Collaboration, Cloud Computing, Collaboration, Mobility, Oracle, HRMS, Talent Management, Social, PaaS

 Like other vendors of cloud-based ERP software, NetSuite offers the key benefits of software as a service (SaaS): a smaller upfront investment, faster time to value and potentially lower operating costs.
 Beyond that NetSuite’s essential point of competitive differentiation from is broad functionality beyond financial management, including capabilities for customer relationship management (CRM), professional services automation (PSA) and human capital management (HCM).
 These components make it easier for businesses to manage processes from end to end (such as quote- or order-to-cash) as well as to have transactions and business data available in a single system in consistent forms and synchronized.
 This in turn facilitates real-time reporting, dashboards and the use of analytics that integrate a wider set of functional data.
 Midsize companies are most likely to benefit from this integration because typically they have smaller, less sophisticated IT staffs than larger ones.
 A side benefit of having a single, integrated data source is improvement of situational awareness and visibility for executives and managers.
 It also enables organizations to reduce their use of spreadsheets for stitching together processes, doing routine analyses and reporting.
 These sorts of activities waste valuable time and reduce an organization’s agility.

-Topics: Microsoft, Mobile, SaaS, Social Media, ERP, HCM, Human Capital, Office of Finance, communications, Dynamics AX, Dynamics GP, Dynamics NAV Dynamics SL, process, PSA, reseller, Sage Software, UI, Unit4, Analytics, Business Analytics, Business Collaboration, Business Performance, Cloud Computing, Financial Performance, Workforce Performance, CFO, CRM, FinancialForce, HR, Infor, Social, Financial Performance Management, FPM, Plex, Professional Services Automation, Workday Collaboration
+Topics: Microsoft, Mobile, SaaS, Sales, Social Media, Customer Experience, ERP, HCM, Human Capital, Office of Finance, communications, Dynamics AX, Dynamics GP, Dynamics NAV Dynamics SL, PSA, Sage Software, UI, Unit4, Analytics, Business Analytics, Business Collaboration, Business Performance, Cloud Computing, Financial Performance, Workforce Performance, CFO, CRM, FinancialForce, HR, Infor, Social, Financial Performance Management, FPM, Plex, Professional Services Automation, Workday Collaboration

 The developed world has an embarrassment of riches when it comes to information technology.
 Individuals walk around with far more computing power and data storage in their pockets than was required to send men to the moon.
 People routinely hold on their laps what would have been considered a supercomputer a generation ago.
 There is a wealth of information available on the Web.
 And the costs of these information assets are a tiny fraction of what they were decades ago.
 Consumer products have been at the forefront in utilizing information technology capabilities.
 The list of innovations is staggering.
 The “smart” phone is positively brilliant.
 Games are now a far bigger business than motion pictures.

-Topics: Big Data, Mobile, Predictive Analytics, Sales Performance, Social Media, Performance, user experience, Operational Performance, Analytics, Business Analytics, Business Collaboration, Business Intelligence, Business Performance, Customer & Contact Center, Financial Performance, IBM, finance, Sales Performance Management, Social, Financial Performance Management, SPSS
+Topics: Big Data, Mobile, Predictive Analytics, Sales Performance, Social Media, Customer Experience, Performance, Operational Performance, Analytics, Business Analytics, Business Collaboration, Business Intelligence, Business Performance, Customer & Contact Center, Financial Performance, IBM, finance, Sales Performance Management, Social, Financial Performance Management, SPSS

 Epicor used its recent user group conference to explain its strategic direction and product roadmap.
 The company is the result of multiple mergers of business software corporations over the past 15 years; its target customers are midsize companies and midsize divisions of larger organizations.
 Its most significant products are Epicor (ERP software aimed mainly at manufacturing and distribution companies) and Activant Solutions (software for small and midsize retailers, including a point-of-sale system).
 The company also has software that manages CRM, HR and human capital and supply chains, and provides financial performance management (FPM) and governance, risk and compliance (GRC) capabilities.
 These components of the software suites are adequate for the needs of many of the company’s target customers and are not intended as stand-alone applications.

-Topics: Microsoft, Mobile, SaaS, Supply Chain Performance, ERP, HCM, Human Capital, Office of Finance, communications, Dynamics AX, Dynamics GP, Dynamics NAV Dynamics SL, Epicor, Sage Software, UI, Unit4, Operational Performance, Analytics, Business Analytics, Business Performance, Cloud Computing, Collaboration, Customer & Contact Center, Financial Performance, Workforce Performance, CFO, FinancialForce, HR, Infor, Workday, Social, Financial Performance Management, FPM, Plex
+Topics: Microsoft, Mobile, SaaS, Sales, Supply Chain Performance, Customer Experience, ERP, HCM, Human Capital, Office of Finance, communications, Dynamics AX, Dynamics GP, Dynamics NAV Dynamics SL, Epicor, Sage Software, UI, Unit4, Operational Performance, Analytics, Business Analytics, Business Performance, Cloud Computing, Collaboration, Customer & Contact Center, Financial Performance, Workforce Performance, CFO, FinancialForce, HR, Infor, Workday, Social, Financial Performance Management, FPM, Plex

 In the past year Kronos announced a major release of its Workforce Central suite and more recently, made an announcement regarding a major investment that should help keep the company well capitalized.
 Kronos is one of the largest vendors of workforce management systems, providing time and attendance, labor scheduling, absence management, HR management, payroll and recruiting applications.
 In 2013 the company grew to almost US$1 billion in revenue, selling to companies around the globe and having users in more than 100 countries.
 Kronos offers two product lines based on the sizes of companies.
 Workforce Ready serves small and some midsize companies, and Workforce Central serves companies from the upper midsize through the very large.
 A while ago my colleague Mark Smith discussed several major enhancements to Kronos’ products, and there have been notable events since then.

-Topics: Mobile, Social Media, Governance, HCM, Kronos, payroll, Technology Innovation Award, Business Analytics, Business Collaboration, Business Intelligence, Cloud Computing, Collaboration, Workforce Performance, compliance, HR, HRMS, Risk & Compliance (GRC), Value Index, Workforce Management, Social
+Topics: Mobile, Social Media, Governance, HCM, Kronos, Office of Finance, Technology Innovation Award, Business Analytics, Business Collaboration, Business Intelligence, Cloud Computing, Collaboration, Workforce Performance, compliance, HR, HRMS, Risk & Compliance (GRC), Value Index, Workforce Management, Social